-NOTE: Foreign Languages Department placement exams are NOT CLEP or Advanced Placement exams.
+NOTE: Modern Languages Department placement exams are NOT CLEP or Advanced Placement exams.
 Your exam results are applicable to Missouri Southern State University only and DO NOT give you credit.
 See footnote for credit options.

 To take the placement exam:

 *Upon successful completion of a higher language course a student may petition to receive credit for lower courses.
 See Earn Retroactive Credit under Department Assessments.

 MSSU students may qualify for credit for previous modern language experience.
 Language learning in courses prior to entering MSSU can be validated by successfully completing a language course higher than the entry level (101) course at MSSU with a grade of “C” or better.
 A student with prior language experience may apply for credits for lower level language courses (retroactive credit) after successfully completing a higher level language course.
 S/he may earn a maximum of twelve hours of retroactive credits for a foreign language.
 The number of credits received by the student petitioner depends on the level of the language course taken by the student (102, 203, etc.) and on that student's successful fulfillment of each of the procedures described below.
 The student should fill out a Retroactive Language Credit Request Form and follow the procedures described on that form in order to be considered for retroactive credit.
 If a student earned retroactive credit at another campus, admissions will normally allow the credits to transfer.

 To be eligible to earn foreign language retroactive credits…

 A.…the language course must be an in-house course of the same language at a higher level,